jeffmiles63/kokkos-extensions/README.md

 `LIST(APPEND KOKKOS_ENABLED_DEVICES <space name>)`

 If there are additional setup requirements for the execution backend, then the name must be appended to the `DEVICE_SETUP_LIST` option.
-With this addition, the file ` <plugin root>/core/src/Kokkos_Setup_<space name>.hpp ` is also required.
+With this addition, the file ` <plugin root>/core/src/setup/Kokkos_Setup_<space name>.hpp ` is also required.

+If there are additional definitions needed after the spaces are declared, the backend name must be appeded to the `KOKKOS_BACKEND_POST_INCLUDE_LIST` option.
+With this addition the file `<plugin root>/core/src/Kokkos_Post_Include_<space name>.hpp` is also required.

 The default execution and memoryspaces logic can only be set with internally loaded spaces; however the defaults can be overridden with several Kokkos options.